About Us

 The Outreach and Education Office plans and carries out a wide range of events for the purposes of astronomy outreach and education.
 See more

-This department conducts the overall organization for the Mitaka Open House Day, a special public event carried out by NAOJ; the Institute of Astronomy, the University of Tokyo; the Astrobiology Center; and the Department of Astronomical Science, the Graduate University for Advanced Studies.
+This department conducts the overall organization for the Mitaka Open House Day, a special public event carried out by NAOJ; the Institute of Astronomy, the University of Tokyo; the Astrobiology Center; and the Astronomical Science Program, The Graduate University for Advanced Studies, SOKENDAI.

 Nationwide